jspalms/RandomBank/README.md

 ## Application overview:

-Its a dummy bank ledger which can be used to open and interact with a bank account
+Its a dummy bank system which can be to register as a user then open and interact with a bank account.

-Admin can add and edit products i.e. a kind of bank account
+There are two disparate systems (a) Users system (b) Accounts system

 User can sign-up and edit their details